rcherrueau/execo/doc/index.rst

 Welcome to execo
 ================

-Execo is a Python library that allows you to finely manage operating systems process on thousands of remote hosts.
-It is well designed
+Execo is a Python library that allows you to finely manage unix processes on thousands of remote hosts.
+It is well designed for:
-for:

 - prototyping experiments on distributed systems